LogBunny/fundhog/README.md

 # FundHog
-A "buy me a coffeee button" for accepting donations in crypto without any middlemen.
+A "buy me a coffee button" for accepting donations in crypto without any middlemen.

 ## Check it out at:
 https://www.fundhog.xyz/